The 6 Steps to a 7-Figure Income

 Step #1 – Goals and Affirm

-The first step is to set your HUGE goal.
+The first step is to set your huge, overarching, long-term goal.
 Then, break it down into smaller, bite-size pieces.

 Pat said, “A lot of people just set really large goals.
 For instance, they set a goal ‘I want to be a millionaire,’ but they don’t set the small daily goals that it takes to be a millionaire, such as ‘I save $10/day,’ or even the goal before that is ‘What are you going to do to earn that extra $10 or save that extra $10?’”
 In this example, the long-term goal is to become a millionaire, but what you are really striving for is to save $10 per day by doing X, whatever you determine X to be.